RageBoy152/multicast/README.md

 ### App exclusive features

-Due to the lack of browser security restrictions, the Multicast app comes with additional features for a better user experience such as volume sliders on feed outputs aswell as audio level vizualisers.
+Due to the lack of browser security restrictions, the Multicast app comes with additional features for a better user experience such as volume sliders on feed outputs, audio level vizualisers and run on startup cababilities.

 ### Context Menu